moosetechnology/TreeSitterFamixIntegration/resources/docs/UserDocumentation.md

 FamixPythonCommentVisitor visitor: self importCommentsOf: aModuleNode.
 ```

 Now, the place where to put this code can depend on your parser.
+It needs to be done after visiting the model to create all entities.
 In order to find the entities that can have comment, we are using `visitor currentEntity withAllChildren`.
 This means that when you launch the import of comments, your current entity needs to the be one with all the children of the file that is been imported.
 In case you have a more tricky situation with your language, you can override `FamixTSAbstractCommentsVisitor>>#computeEntitiesInCurrentFile` in order to give another set of entities.

 In my python parser I decided to add the import if the first visit method we will always find: `#visitModule:`.
 And I call it after setting the module as a current entity.